Nell254/Processing-Big-Data/README.md

 # Processing Big Data Predict
-Completing this predict was a requirement for successfully finishing Explore AI's Data Engineering course and earning the Data Engineer certification.
+Completing this predict was one of the requirements for successfully finishing Explore AI's Data Engineering course and earning the Data Engineer certification.

 ## Predict overview